mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 In some special circumstances, as with an explosion or similar, you may make a **zone attack** against everyone in one zone, friend and foe alike.
 Here, you don't split [[shift]]s; every target must defend against your total roll.
 The circumstances and method must be right for doing this; often the GM will require you to invoke an aspect or use a stunt to gain permission.

-If you wish to [[create advantage]] affecting a whole zone or group, **target the scene** instead: place a single aspect on the zone or the scene itself rather than placing separate aspects on each of the targets.
+If you wish to [[Create Advantage]] affecting a whole zone or group, **target the scene** instead: place a single aspect on the zone or the scene itself rather than placing separate aspects on each of the targets.
 This has the added advantage of reducing overall book-keeping.
 If someone insists on creating a separate aspect on each target, they should be constrained to the [[shift]] splitting method.

 With any of these methods, all of the targets should occupy the same zone.
 The GM may allow the occasional exception due to method and circumstance.